Updated 22 February 2018 — Do you ever find that the smell of local foods is one of your strongest travel memories?

 When I think of South Africa I smell grilled BBQ, with Naples I smell pizza crust and in France freshly-baked croissants from the boulangerie down the street.
 Bangkok?
 Durian, I'm afraid...

-I find that food is one of the best ways to experience a culture, and food tourism, which is also called global food tourism, culinary travel or tourism and even foodie tourism, is a growing travel trend - and even passion.
+I find that food is one of the best ways to experience a culture, and food tourism, which is also called gastronomic tourism, culinary tourism or travel and even foodie tourism, is a growing travel trend - and even passion.

-When I'm preparing a food-related trip (most of my trips are food-related to some extent) these are some of the things I do beforehand to make sure I have the most delectable experience possible:
+When I'm planning a trip (most of my trips are food-related to some extent) hre's how I make sure I have the most delectable experience possible:

 I love cooking (despite the occasional accident) but a major part of any travel adventure is eating wonderful foods I haven't cooked myself.

-The advent of celebrity chefs and online food sites, the proliferation of cooking shows and the Food Network and the popularity of the likes of Anthony Bourdain all help promote the discovery of new foods, making culinary travel more popular than ever.
+The advent of celebrity chefs and food and travel blogs, the proliferation of cooking shows and the Food Network and the popularity of the likes of Anthony Bourdain all help promote the discovery of new foods, making culinary vacations more popular than ever.

 The 2016 Food Travel Monitor (a global study by the World Food Travel Association - here's their Facebook page) says an unbelievable 95% of American travelers are interested "in some kind of unique food experience".
-I can only believe that the figure is at least that high for travelers from other countries.
+I can only believe that these food tourism statistics are at least that high for travelers from other countries.

 So... is Chinese food in Shanghai the same as you know it at home?
 Is your 'authentic' Thai corner eatery really authentic?
-Food tourism or travel will answer those questions.
+Your food holidays should have the answer.

 One of the most common foodie finds will be a restaurant - big or small, modest or luxurious, street stall or in luxurious surroundings.

-Whether you're experiencing Noma for the first time (I haven't) or chasing the best burger in the city (the In and Out in Los Angeles), eating in a restaurant is a central part of food tourism.
+Whether you're experiencing Noma for the first time (I haven't yet) or chasing the best burger in the city (the In and Out in Los Angeles), a sit-down meal is a central part of food tourism.

-Central, yes, but not the only culinary tourism event.
+Central, yes, but not the only culinary tourism experience.

-A great experience is to dine with locals.
+Another great experience is to dine with locals.
 Plenty of organizations are popping up in cities around the world to match up travelers with locals.
 Not only do you get to taste home-cooked food but you'll also experience a slice of local culture.
-And meet people.
+And meet people, which can be fun if you're traveling solo.

 Street food can be extraordinary.
-Food tourism in Thailand and Mexico means superlative street food - I just find it more varied, tastier and fresher.
+Food tourism in Thailand and Mexico means superlative street food - I just find it more varied, tastier and fresher than anything you'll find sitting down within four walls.

 You can visit a market, many of which provide far more than produce.
 The Mercado San Miguel in Madrid, for example, is designed around an eating experience, tapas and all.